Ender's Shadow: Plot summary

 Bean is a homeless child living on the hellish streets of Rotterdam around 2170 after escaping as an infant from an illegal genetic engineering laboratory.
 Highly intelligent and extremely young, he is on the brink of dying from starvation, but manages to convince a nine-year-old named Poke to let him join her band of homeless children by offering her an idea.
 He tells Poke she should recruit an older bully to help fend off other bullies who prevent the younger children from eating at a local soup kitchen.
 She chooses Achilles, a bully with a bad leg; Bean realizes that Achilles is too intelligent and dangerous a choice, but is unable to change Poke's mind.
-Achilles is able to manipulate Poke's group, and eventually kills Poke.
+Achilles is able to manipulate Poke's group, gaining the trust of all except for Bean, and eventually kills Poke.

 Bean's incredible intelligence, creativity and determination bring him to the attention of Sister Carlotta, a nun who is recruiting children for the International Fleet (IF) for a war of survival against the alien Buggers.
 She gets him admitted to Battle School, despite official resistance and skepticism about his background.
 Bean has to overcome being much younger and smaller than the other child recruits and faces scrutiny when it is revealed that he scored record highs in all of the school's mental tests.
-As he proves himself, they constantly compare him to Ender Wiggin, another prodigy who preceded him.
+As he proves himself, they constantly compare him to Ender Wiggin, another prodigy who preceded him a few years before Bean's admittance to Battle School.
 Bean begins to ferret out secrets and truths about the school.
-Meanwhile, Sister Carlotta uncovers Bean's past.
+Meanwhile, Sister Carlotta uncovers Bean's past, trying to find a reason why he is so mentally gifted.